datakind/public-DKHQ_GlobalWitness/README.md

 5. Make predictions.
 Store to disk.

 The following command uses a stored model to make predictions.
-The data_path takes a dataset in the Dataset API format , makes predictions on each image and saves the results to the same dataset.
-This adds two new source ids to the dataset 'landsat_inference_timeagg' and 'landsat_inference'. 'landsat_inference_timeagg' aggregates the predictions for the same pixel location in time by taking the majority prediction. 'landsat_inference' stores each prediction in time as an extra dimension in the output array.
-This means that the image in the landsat_inference_timeagg source has shape \[n_x, n_y\] while the image in the landsat_inference has shape \[n_time, n_x, n_y\].

 ```shell
 python ./model/inference.py --data_path /path/to/data --model_path /path/to/model
 ```

+The --data_path option is a dataset in the Dataset API format.
+This command makes predictions on each image and saves the results to the same dataset.
+This adds two new source ids to the dataset 'landsat_inference_timeagg' and 'landsat_inference'. 'landsat_inference_timeagg' aggregates the predictions for the same pixel location in time by taking the majority prediction across time. 'landsat_inference' stores each prediction in time as an extra dimension in the output array.
+This means that the image in the landsat_inference_timeagg source has shape \[n_x, n_y\] while the image in the landsat_inference has shape \[n_time, n_x, n_y\].

 6. Visualize predictions.